3 Big Myths Script Consultants Love to Perpetuate

 Persistence: How to make it as a screenwriter

 Screenwriters are often malnourished.
 No, not in the food sense, but in the department of career orientation.
 Some ask “Can I make it as a screenwriter if I don’t live in LA?” (a question I answer in my article here).
-And some ask “What are the best day jobs for screenwriters? (which I offer some suggestions … Read more
+And some ask “What are the best day jobs for screenwriters? … Read more

 How screenwriters can write more and write faster

 Out of the 500 or so friends and family I have in my life, approximately 498 of them are screenwriters.
 And of those 498, exactly one of them actually writes screenplays.
 The rest just want to.
 Real hard.
 Yet they don’t, because they let everything else become more important, more distracting.
 Wait!
-SQUIRREL!
-Me on the other hand, … Read more
+SQUIRREL! … Read more

 Why Introvert Screenwriters Need To Collaborate

 Ever since I started writing, I’ve been an introvert writer.
 At first, out of necessity, then out of pure mimicry of the supposed lone, struggling artist banging away on his typewriter, then, as I got older, and time grew shorter, out of the desperate pursuit pure chronological efficacy.
-I’ve never been an introvert socially; just … Read more
+I’ve never … Read more

 Set Etiquette for Screenwriters